 - 1. Allow the young person to speak without interruption, accepting what is said - 2.
 Offer immediate understanding and reassurance, while passing no judgement - 3.
 Advise that you will try to offer support but that you must pass the information on - 4.
-Immediately tell your line manager or the Designated Safeguarding Lead - 5.
+Immediately tell your line manager, the Deputy Designated Safeguarding Lead or Designated Safeguarding Lead - 5.
 Write careful notes of what was said; use actual words wherever possible - 6.
 Sign, date and pass your notes to the Designated Safeguarding Lead - 7.
 Ensure that no situation arises which could cause any further concern and always inform your line manager and the Designated Safeguarding Lead of the action you have taken.